-Most people will find that many crossbow bolts perform well.
-But why is AeroBolt II better than the competitor’s crossbow arrows?
-Why is the price of AeroBolt II significantly higher?
-Why did Firenock build the AeroBolt II like this?
+Most people will find that many crossbow bolts perform decently well.
+But why is AeroBolt better than the competitor’s crossbow arrows?
+Why is the price of AeroBolt significantly higher?

-If asked for the main reason why Aerobolt Technology is so superior in performance and accuracy when compared to any other crossbow arrows, our answer would be because of its capacity for harmonic dampening.
+If asked for the main reason why AeroBolt Technology is so superior in performance and accuracy when compared to any other crossbow arrows, our answer would be because of its capacity for harmonic dampening.
 Harmonic dampening was observed when the first AeroBolt was shot in 2010.
-After only about five to ten feet, the oscillation of the AeroBolt stopped, which contrasted then and still contrasts with the standard 15-18 yards it takes other arrows to cease oscillating.
+After only about five to ten feet, the oscillation of the AeroBolt stopped, which contrasted then and still contrasts with the standard minimum 15-18 yards it takes other arrows to cease oscillating.
 How could that be?
 The only difference between our AeroBolts and other crossbow arrows was our inclusion of a Carbon Inner Tube (CTI), which we (back then at least) only included to stiffen and strengthen the front end of a shaft.
 No archery experts could provide a definite answer.
 We finally received an answer after consulting material science/physics experts.
 We had discovered what is now the basis of our patented AeroConcept System.
-Click the link to discover more.

 Preparing the Shafts

-With our discovery of the true effect of a Carbon Inner Tube, we delved into research and testing.
-Now, for every AeroBolt II (AB2), the first thing we do is cut the main arrow shaft and its corresponding Carbon Inner Tube (CTI) according to pre-determined, meticulously calculated specifications.
-Next, we chamfer the front end of the main shaft (more on why in a mo') with our Arrow Chamfering Tool and a drill.
+With our discovery of the true effect of a Carbon Inner Tube (CTI), we delved into research and testing.
+Now, for every AeroBolt, the first thing we do is cut the main arrow shaft and its corresponding CTI according to predetermined, meticulously calculated specifications.
+Next, we chamfer the front end of the main shaft with our Arrow Chamfering Tool and a drill.
 With transport and handling, the shaft and CTI can become dirty.
 To start afresh, we ultrasound clean them.
 After, we square the CTI with our APS.
-Here is why we chamfer the main shaft and then square the CTI: to take advantage of all the awesome design features of our AeroInsert-H. See, like most of products in the Firenock line up (including the AeroBolts themselves), each series has grown and evolved with time.
+We chamfer the main shaft and then square the CTI to take advantage of all the awesome design features of our AeroInsert-H. See, like most products in the Firenock line up, each insert series has grown and evolved over time.
 In the instance of the AeroInsert Series, we have had three generations of inserts: AeroInsert-A (AIA), AeroInsert-D (AID), and AeroInsert-H (AIH) respectively.
-In short, AIA boasts Self-Concetric Technology while AID boasts Double Shoulder Technology.
-AIH, though, unites and takes advantage of both aforementioned technologies.
-And, due especially to that double shoulder, we can then mate the Carbon Inner Tube with our AeroInserts (AB2 uses only AIH) perfectly using our two part epoxy AGUSSE.
-And that’s the next and final step of our preparation process.
+AIA boasts Self-Concentric Technology while AID, now discontinued, boasted Double Shoulder Technology.
+AIH unites and takes advantage of the technologies from both prior inserts.
+And, due especially to that double shoulder, we can then mate the Carbon Inner Tube with our AIH perfectly using our twopart epoxy, AGUSSE.
+And that’s the final step of our preparation process.

 Building the Complete System

-At the end of the standard preparation process we have two* raw components: the chamfered main shaft as well as the CTI & AeroInsert-H. These next steps are where our production process truly shines.
-After joining the CTI and AeroInsert-H pairing to the main shaft via vacuum pumping (to perfectly distribute AGUSSE), we take multiple measures of quality control.
+At the end of the standard preparation process we should have two* raw components: the chamfered main shaft as well as the CTI & AeroInsert-H. These next steps are where our production process truly shines.
+After joining the CTI and AeroInsert-H pairing to the main shaft via vacuum pumping, we take multiple measures of quality control.
 All in all, we believe in providing our customers with the best, money and time aside.
-We thusly stand by the importance of sorting our arrows after building them.
-Though we do, as noted before, vacuum pump our completed insert(s)* into the main shaft to assist in efficient gluing, we know that there is still variance.
-To overcome this, we weigh, hand label, and sort every shaft.
-This process enables us to give you truly correctly matched weighted shafts that you request during purchase.
+Therefore, we sort our arrows after building them.
+For although we do vacuum pump our completed insert(s) into the main shaft to assist in efficient gluing, we know that there is still variance.
+To overcome this, we weigh, hand label, and sort every shaft to a grain.

-Now with a weight-labeled, AeroConcept System equipped shaft, we begin the last steps of building an AeroBolt II.
-Though before we claimed that its capacity to harmonically dampen was its most significant feature, there is arguably another very important feature about all our AeroBolts -- they all are first dynamic bend indexed with our PAPS before fletching.
-See this link about why this is such an important step.
-After this step of course, we do fletch Aerovanes according to that index with our Aerovane Jig.
-Finally, we square the nock end of the completed AeroBolt II one last time.
+Now with a weight-labeled, ACS equipped shaft, we begin the last steps of building an AeroBolt.
+Though before we claimed that its capacity to harmonically dampen was its most significant feature, there is arguably another significant feature about all our AeroBolts—they all are first dynamic bend indexed with our PAPS before fletching.
+After this, of course, we do fletch Aerovanes according to that index with our Aerovane Jig.
+Finally, we square the nock end of the completed AeroBolt one last time.

-All AeroBolt II are optimized (unless requested otherwise) for the Firenock lighted nock system and are fletched with Aerovane II or Aerovane III vanes.
-The standard vane configuration of Aerobolt II is 3 vanes (white, yellow and red).
-Custom vane color configuration, 2 vanes and 4 vanes are also available, but with extra charge.
-You can also order your AeroBolt II without vanes.
-All Aerovanes on AeroBolt II are fletched with Firenock Aerovane Jig and glued on with Aerovane Glue AG0600.
-There is additionally an option of material for AeroInsert: aluminum (17 grain) or stainless (50 grain).
-Lastly, you can even order your AB2 in a specific weight and length.
+All AeroBolt** are optimized for the Firenock lighted nock system, fletched with Aerovane II or Aerovane III vanes, and equipped with an AeroConcept System compatible AeroInsert-H. Our standard vane configuration is three vanes, respectively, in white, yellow, and red.
+Custom vane configurations (zero, two, or four) as well as custom color combinations are also available but with extra charge.
+All Aerovanes on AeroBolt are fletched with the Firenock Aerovane Jig and glued on AG0600.
+AeroInserts are available in aluminum (~17 grain) or stainless steel (~50 grain).
+Lastly, note that you can order and re-order your AeroBolts in specific weights and lengths.

-*As of 2018, like seen in the diagrams for AB2-200 and AB2-G, there is another Carbon Inner Tube at the back of the arrow.
-This addition makes up the AeroConcept System 2.0 and will then cause there to be three raw components in the building of the standard AeroBolt (for clarification, Dragon Slayer does not use the AeroConcept System but always has three raw components).
-See here for more information.
+*As of 2018, like seen in the diagram for AB2-200, there is an option to add another Carbon Inner Tube at the back of the arrow.
+This addition is the AeroConcept System 2.0 and increases the total of raw components to three instead of two.
+For clarification, Dragon Slayer always has three raw components but cannot be equipped with the ACS.